 While there are still plenty of traditional software vendors out there, the software subscription model is becoming more and more common.
-Some of the biggest software vendors have either converted their traditional software to software-as-a-service (SaaS) or supplemented their long-time offerings.
+Some of the biggest software vendors have either converted their traditional software to software-as-a-service (SaaS) or supplemented their long-term offerings.

-Why?
 Because in many cases, it’s a more effective means of both supporting customer success and generating recurring revenue.

 But making the change from traditional to subscription models isn’t easy.
 There are a lot of things to think about, and every company faces a unique set of challenges.
 To help you in your own transition, we’ve identified five steps that will help you through the process.
 And we’ve included advice and stories from real-world companies that have made the transition.